Hanukkah - The Jewish Saturnalia

 For such men are false apostles, deceitful workers, disguising themselves as apostles of Christ.
 And no wonder, for even Satan disguises himself as an angel of light.
 Therefore it is not surprising if his servants also disguise themselves as servants of righteousness; whose end shall be according to their deeds.

 When Satan tempted Adam and Eve to eat of the fruit of the tree of the knowledge of good and evil, he was offering them a gift.
 He was alluring them with forbidden knowledge.
-Yet, to Satan’s disciples, the transgression of this fallen angel is styled as a benevolent gift, and Yahweh is figured as a tyrant who punished Satan unjustly.
+To Satan’s disciples, the transgression of this fallen angel is styled as a benevolent gift, and Yahweh is figured as a tyrant who punished Satan unjustly.
 In Satan’s guise as Prometheus, we read the following words regarding this being, the words being inscribed beneath the statue.

 Prometheus, teacher in every art, brought the fire that hath proved to mortals a means to mighty ends.